open-siege/siege-studio/README.md

 ### Setup and Build Instructions

+New to C++, CMake or Conan?
+Checkout this set of examples with instructions to get started: https://github.com/matthew-rindel/hello-cpp-durban

 If you don't already have Conan on your system, find instructions here: https://conan.io/downloads.html

 As a setup command, without any pre-built packages, run ```conan install cmake/3.17.3@/ -g virtualenv```